 3.9.
-5 Dimensional Limitations for Structures on Lots in the JC District
+5 3.9.6 Dimensional Limitations for Structures on Lots in the JC District

 a) Height-The height of any structure shall not exceed thirty-five (35) feet, exceptions as provided in Section 6.6.
 In addition, all units in which people live or work must be provided with an egress window whose lower sill or threshold shall not exceed thirty-two (32) feet from the adjacent grade.
-All bedrooms shall require an egress window, and no egress window in a bedroom shall exceed thirty-two (32) feet from the adjacent grade.
+All bedrooms shall require an egress window, and no egress window in a bedroom shall exceed thirty-two (32) feet from the adjacent grade. and must meet all municipal and state fire safety codes.
 Structures shall have at least one point where the threshold of the roof is no higher than 32 feet from the directly adjacent grade to allow for ladder access by fire and rescue personnel.
 No variances or waivers shall be given for this Dimensional Limitation.

 b) Front Yard Setback- A principal structure shall be set back at least ten (10) feet from the front lot line.
 An accessory structure shall be set back at least five (5) feet from the front lot line.